List of Nintendo DS accessories: Stylus

-This is a basic stylus that fits inside the DS stylus slot.
+There is a basic stylus that fits inside the DS stylus slot.
 The stylus came with every iteration of DS up to 3DS and 2DS systems.

 Licensed and unlicensed third party styluses were also released as well.
 Some were exclusive to preorders such as the Orcs & Elves Magic Wand stylus, Squeeballs Party Character Stylus, or the limited edition blue Guitar Pick Pick stylus for Guitar Hero: On Tour.
 Other colors of Guitar Pick Styluses came with various Guitar Hero and spin off games on the DS.

 The original DS came with a small stylus, and the DS Lite came with a slightly larger version.
 The DSi used more standard sized ones that were similar to the ones introduced with the Lite.

-The original 3DS came with a telescoping metal and plastic stylus, but later models (3DS XL, New 3DS, New 3DS XL, 2DS and New 2DS) used solid plastic styluses again (similar to the ones that came with the DS Lite/DSI/DSI XL).
+The original 3DS came with a telescoping metal and plastic stylus, but later models (3DS XL, New 3DS, New 3DS XL, 2DS and New 2DS) used solid plastic styluses again (similar to the ones that came with the DS Lite/DSi/DSi XL).